LYMPHOCYTE CLASSIFICATION

 Similar to that of classical tumour stage

-As the infiltrates are associated with the follicles they are often deeper and as such skin-target therapies are not as effective (eg PUVA, topical nitrogen mustard)
+As the infiltrates are associated with the follicles they are often deeper and as such skin directed therapies tend to be not as effective

 PAGETOID RETICULOSIS

-Appearance of solitary psoriasiform or hyperkeratotic patch or plaque which is often localised on the extremities
+Solitary psoriasiform or hyperkeratotic patch or plaque, often localised to the extremities

 Slowly progressive